The Smile Sessions: Smile reconstruction

 The first nineteen tracks of The Smile Sessions constitute a hypothetical version of a completed Smile album that loosely follows the template established by Wilson's 2004 version.
 Wilson himself made a few suggestions to the compilation's sequencing after it was presented to him by the compilers Mark Linett, Alan Boyd and Dennis Wolfe.
 Linett said that the track listing would "present the whole piece as close to it as was envisioned, or as is envisioned, as possible ... with input from Brian as from everybody else".

 According to Darian Sahanaja, "there was a discussion about whether to follow the 2004 sequence or completely present something new.
 In the end, of course, it all has to be approved by the Beach Boys themselves, and Brian lobbied hard for The Smile Sessions to follow the template of Brian Wilson Presents Smile."
 Asked if there had been anything newly unearthed from the sessions that would have influenced the 2004 assembly, Sahanaja responded, "No. Nothing major.
 Perhaps a few variations here and there, but nothing that would have altered the making of Brian Wilson Presents Smile."
 Asked if Linett and Boyd had arrived at what he had envisioned during the 1960s, Wilson responded: "Somewhat, yeah.
 To some degree.
 It's not a far cry from what I thought it would be."
-He added that he preferred his 2004 version.
+He later stated that he preferred his 2004 version.